nick24smith/configure-ad/README.md

 </p>

 Now you can use "jane_admin" as the administrator account.
 Join Client-1 to the domain (mydomain.com) by changing Client-1's DNS settings to the DC private IP address in Azure.
 Then, restart Client-1 from the Azure portal.
-Your screen should look like the picture below to know it's verified.
+Your screen should look like the pictures below to know it's verified.

 </p>
 <br />